simaocaixas/LP_Project/README.md

 # First Prolog project for Logica para Programação at IST 2023-2024

-This was the unique project of this semester and consists in recreating the game 'Tents and Trees'.
+This was the unique project of this semester and consists in recreating the game 'Tents and Trees' using Prolog.